mattfemia/scrnaseq-pipeline/README.md

 * Post-analysis of raw_feature_bc_matrices

 ## Docker
-The pipeline is containerized and can be run with the following commands:
+The pipeline is containerized and can be run as-is with the following commands to execute the pipeline on sample data in the data/ directory:

 Build:
 ```
 docker build -t scrna-pipeline .